-The CLASS observation tool measures teacher and student interactions in pre-school and prekindergarten classrooms.
-DC Scholars Early Childhood teachers increased by 0.3 points in Classroom Organization and decreased slightly by 0.13 points in Emotional Support and 0.17 points in Instructional Support.
+The CLASS observation tool measures teacher and student interactions in pre-school and pre-kindergarten classrooms.
 Our Early Childhood program has received all or nearly all points possible for Classroom Organization and Emotional Support for the past three consecutive school years.